Skills Camp Information

 CAMPER SKILL REQUIREMENTS:

-The McgeeCycle Skills Camp is unsuitable for beginners
+The McgeeCycle Skills Camp is unsuitable for first-time bikers

 To create a fun and safe environment for all, we ask that all campers meet the following skill requirements:

-Confident and able to fully use brakes and gears
+• Confident and able to use brakes and gears

 Contact us with any questions